ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 #### Network Team
 {: #vpc-tg-dns-iam-6}

 A conceptual team ownership model was implemented.
-The *network* team administers a lot of the diagram.
+The *network* team administers all the network resources and hence most of what is shown in the diagram.

 ![Architecture](images/solution59-vpc-tg-dns-iam/network.png){: class="center"}
 {: style="text-align: center;"}